 3. The Location of Your Solar Equipment Is Important

-There are two main parts to a roof-mounted solar array: the solar panels and the inverters.
+There are two main pieces of equipment for a roof-mounted solar system: the solar panels and the inverters.
 The solar panels are installed on the roof, but there will need to be consideration given to the location of the inverters.
 Inverters can be installed inside or outside the building.
 If they are installed inside, it does not need to be in a climate controlled space, but it does need to be installed in a ventilated space.
 If installed outside, the preferred location would be in a shaded area.
 Regardless of installation location, consideration needs to be given to allow for enough space to install the solar inverters.

 4. Remember The Conduit Run